CristianPopovici14/Full-Stack-Open/README.md

 # Full-Stack-Open
-Exercises for Full Stack Open Course
+This is a set of exercises for Full Stack Open Course